Hatch Well DrillersA well drilling company with a deep history of providing quality water services to Midcoast Maine.

 In 2005, Adney Peck decided to retire after 43 years.
 Marc Stepped in and took over Adney’s Share of the business.

-After Graduating from college in 2005 with her Bachelor's Degree in Business Management, Joe's granddaughter and Mark's daughter, Elisha Hopkins joined the team.
+After Graduating from college in 2005 with her Bachelor’s Degree in Business Management, Joe’s granddaughter and Marc’s daughter, Elisha Hopkins joined the team.
 She manages the office along with many other activities.

-Keeping it in the family, Marc's nephew Justin Lanphier started working summers and became full time in April of 2006.
+Keeping it in the family, Marc’s nephew Justin Lanphier started working summers and became full time in April of 2006.
 Justin has become our expert in filtration systems.
-He is also a licensed master driller, and pump installer, as well as being licensed for Radon in water mitigation.
+He is also a licensed master driller, and pump installer.
 He is also erosion control certified.

 Today we use one high-pressure air hammer machine which is equipped with a Hydrofracturing unit.
 This is accompanied by a service truck with a 2,000 gallon water body and a crane.
 This equipment allows us to drill a better well faster and more efficiently.